Angelica Panganiban: 2013–2022: Established actress

+2025–present: Stage debut and return to film and television

 In June 2025, Panganiban made her theater debut in Dont Meow for Me, Catriona, directed by Tony Go Yadao.
+She also returned to the Metro Manila Film Festival and reunited with Marudo through the romantic drama film Unmarry.
+The two are also set to star in the 2026 crime drama series The Silent Noise.

 Advocacies and issues

 Panganiban has been outspoken on numerous political issues in the Philippines, including the government's response to the COVID-19 pandemic in the Philippines, and the ABS-CBN franchise renewal controversy.

 Personal life

 In a tell-all interview with The Buzz, Panganiban disclosed that her biological mother died in 2008 and was interred in Singapore.
 She added that she did everything to find her biological father, Mark Charlson, who she said did not try to find her because he thought that she and her mother had died in a car accident.
 In November 2010, she was reunited with Charlson in Los Angeles, California after 24 years apart, when ABS-CBN gave her a week-long break from work.

 On September 20, 2022, Panganiban gave birth to her daughter, Amila Sabine Homan by an emergency caesarean section.

 On December 31, 2023, she married Gregg Homan in a small rooftop wedding in Los Angeles, which was witnessed by chosen family members and close friends including Kim Chiu, Bela Padilla and their daughter Amila Sabine.

 On April 15, 2024, the couple were bestowed a bridal shower by Dr. Aivee Teo and Dr. Z’Shen of The Aivee Clinic at The A Institute in Bonifacio Global City witnessed by mother, Annabelle Panganiban and sister Arlene Aquino, with daughters Abby and Alyanna.
 On April 20, 2024, in the second wedding ceremony in Siargao, Glaiza de Castro was chosen a bridesmaid, while Amila Sabine "Baby Bean" was the flower girl.

 In July 2024, Panganiban underwent 7 hours hip core decompression surgery at St. Luke's Medical Center after suffering from avascular necrosis or hip core - “bone death,” last November.
 On October 10, she underwent a successful 2 hours hip replacement.

 Panganiban's Ebela Farm in Tanauan, Batangas was named after her mother, Annabelle “Ebela” Panganiban (February 3, 1963 - August 20, 2024).